 - File system: FAT32.

 Click START to write a Windows image to a USB flash drive.
-After 10-15 minutes, your bootable USB flash drive with Windows install image for UEFI computer is ready.
+Your bootable USB with a Windows image for installation on a UEFI computer will be ready in 10-15 minutes.

-Using Diskpart to Create UEFI Boot-Stick with Windows
+Using Diskpart to Create UEFI Boot-Stick in Windows

-You can create a bootable UEFI flash drive with the Windows install image manually.
-The procedure described below is suitable for advanced users, is performed from the command line and allows you to fully control (and understand) all the steps in the process of creating a bootable USB flash drive.
+You can manually create a bootable UEFI flash drive with the Windows installation image you want.
+The following procedure is for advanced users and is performed from the command line.
+It gives you complete control (and understanding) of all bootable USB flash drive creation stages.

-- Connect a USB flash drive to the corresponding PC port;
+- Insert the USB flash drive into the appropriate PC port;

 - Run the command prompt as an administrator;